WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords.md

 ###Customize
 1. __Tool Tip:__
-   Only Compare words within frequencies or row counts as inputted.
+   Use terms only within a user-defined range of proportions or raw counts.
-   * Proportional Counts: Word Frequencies
+   * Proportional Counts: Using all term frequencies.
+     - Low Bound:
+     - High Bound:
-   * Raw Counts: none
+   * Raw Counts: Using all absolute (integer) term counts.
+     - Low Bound:
+     - High Bound:
 2. __Tool Tip Extended:__

 3. __Example:__